ozbekburak/estimation-assistant/README.md

 # AI Based Task Estimation

 ## Introduction
-It's crucial to deliver projects on time and within budget.
-However, estimating the time and resources needed to complete a task can be a challenging task, especially when it involves multiple factors such as complexity, skill level, resources, and risks.
-To address this challenge, I have created a Go-based task estimation application that can help product managers and engineers to estimate the time and resources required to complete a task accurately.
+It's crucial to deliver projects on time.
+However, estimating the time needed to complete a task can be a challenging task, especially when it involves multiple factors such as complexity, skill level, resources, and risks.
+To address this challenge, I have created a CHATGPT-based task estimation application that can help product managers and engineers to estimate the time required to complete a task accurately.

 ## Features